PersieB/Youtube-Transcript-Summarizer/README.md

 ## Objective

-In this project, I create a Chrome Extension which will make a request to a backend REST API where it will perform NLP and respond with a summarized version of a YouTube transcript.
+In this project, I created a Chrome Extension which will make a request to a backend REST API where it will perform NLP and respond with a summarized version of a YouTube transcript.

 ## Overview